barnjamin/rareaf/README.md

    Minting:
       - Add more fields for metadata
-      - Write file bytes into json metadata file?
+      - Write raw file bytes into json metadata file?

    Browse:
       - Add filters on browse page for tags/price